 What is Cognitive Defusion?

 Cognitive Defusion is a set of mental thinking strategies and activities which reduce the impact of distressing and unwanted thoughts.
-They do this by changing the stimulus function.
+Cognitive defusion’s purpose is straightforward – make you see the thoughts for what they are – a string of words, not judgments.
+The defusion techniques do this by changing the stimulus function.
 Here, stimulus refers to the negative thoughts and function refers to its emotional impact, believability, associated pain, etc. It’s a part of a well-established type of psychotherapy and self-help strategy called Acceptance and Commitment Therapy (ACT).

 There are 2 ways to look at negative self-thoughts.